zglue/zglue_doc/zDK_Protect_Image_Guide.md

 ## Memory Protection Unit

 The code of kernel image will be executed  in all privileges mode.
-There privileged threads can access all memory,
+The privileged threads can access all memory,

 all CPU instruction and all MCU peripheral registers.
 On the other hand, the code in user image will be executed in